beancount/fava/src/fava/help/options.md

 ## `default-file`

 Use this option to specify a default file for the editor to open.
-This option takes no value, the file the custom entry is in will be used as the default.
-If this option is not specified, Fava opens the main file by default.
+This option may optionally take a value of a filename to be the default.
+If you don't provide a filename, the file this custom option is in is used.

 ---